fhumbertodf/dicionario/Textos6.md

-Article #126 Hot and Cold
+## 126 Hot and Cold

-I notice that whenever it is summer, people complain about the heat, but whenever it is winter, people complain about the cold.
+>*I notice that whenever it is summer, people complain about the heat, but whenever it is winter, people complain about the cold.
 It seems that people are never satisfied.